-14We also conduct our analysis with the two alternative measures of specialization discussed in section 3.
-Table 8 in the Appendix shows that our results hold with these different measures of specialization.
+16We also conduct our analysis with four alternative measures of specialization, notably building on Macaluso (2023) and Lise and Postel-Vinay (2020).
+Table 9 in the Appendix shows that our results hold with these different measures of specialization.
 Note that we here present individual-level regressions, while our simulation analysis in Table 1 is conducted at the occupation level.
 We choose this in order to allow for additional worker and firm-level covariates in the regression.
-We show results at the occupation-year level in Table 7 in the Appendix.
+We show results at the occupation-year level in Table 8 in the Appendix.
 The results are qualitatively and quantitatively similar.